CG Principle

 Business Partners and/ or Creditors

-The Company treats its business partners and creditors with equality and fairness on the agreed terms and conditions, which has been established and disclosed in the Company’s Code of Conduct towards its Business Partners and/or Creditors.
+The Company treats its business partners and creditors with equality and fairness on the agreed terms and conditions, which have been established and disclosed in the Company’s Code of Conduct towards its Business Partners and/or Creditors.
 The information is disclosed for public knowledge in the Company’s Code of Conduct, which is based upon principles of fairness and transparency.
-In this regard, there were no disputes or complaints related to business partners/creditors during the past year;
+In this regard, there were no disputes or complaints related to business partners/creditors during the past year.

 Employees